ibm-cloud-docs/discovery/data-crawler-discovery.md

 -   **`bootstrap_logging`** - Writes connector framework startup log; useful for advanced debugging only.
 Possible values are `true` or `false`.
 Log file will be written to `crawler_temp_dir`

+-   **`read-timeout`** - Sets the time (in seconds) that the crawler will wait for a response from the connector framework.
+The default value is 5 seconds.

 ### Output adapter
 {: #output-adapter}